-Emirates Park Zoo Tickets
+Emirates Park Zoo Entry with 3 Activities Tickets

-* Children aged 2 years and below enter free of charge
+• Children aged 2 years and below enter FREE of charge

 Are you looking for the perfect budget-friendly day out with friends and family in Abu Dhabi?
 The newly revamped Emirates Park Zoo and Resort is just what you are looking for!
 This zoo is not just a great place to take your kids to, it also has a large feeding area allowing your little ones to see the animals up close and interact with them.
 The zoo is also attached to an Abu Dhabi resort, making it a great spot for a different kind of staycation.
 Here is the complete guide to the Emirates Park Zoo and Resort located just off the highway to Dubai, at Al Bahia.
 Read on to find out details about the tickets, opening hours, special shows, and more at this zoo in Abu Dhabi.